Velocidex/velociraptor-docs/content/vql_reference/server/upload_directory/_index.md

 Arg | Description | Type
 ----|-------------|-----
 file|The file to upload|OSPath (required)
-name|Filename to be stored within the output directory|string accessor|The accessor to use|string
+name|Filename to be stored within the output directory|OSPath accessor|The accessor to use|string
 output|An output directory to store files in.|string (required) mtime|Modified time to set the output file.|Any